HomeDirectoriesHow to Improve Local SEO with Listings?

 Review PlatformsTrustpilot, FacebookReputation buildingHigh

-Myth:Free directories aren’t worth the effort.
+Myth: “Free directories aren’t worth the effort.

 Reality: Many free directories have excellent domain authority and drive considerable traffic.
 According to directory listing research that businesses listed on free directories see an average 23% increase in website visits.

 You know what catches businesses off guard?
 Phone number formatting.
 “020 7123 4567,” “02071234567,” and “+44 20 7123 4567” might all ring the same phone, but search engines see three different numbers.
-Pick one format – preferably the local format your customers use – and apply it everywhere.
+Pick one format, preferably the local format your customers use, and apply it everywhere.

 What if you’ve recently moved or changed your phone number?
 Update your primary platforms first (Google Business Profile, your website, Facebook), then systematically work through other directories.
 Document the date of each update to track progress and identify any platforms that revert to old information.

-Leveraging Google Business Profile
+Getting the most from Google Business Profile

 Success Story: A Manchester hair salon increased bookings by 40% after implementing a weekly Google Posts strategy.
 They shared styling tips, before-and-after photos, and exclusive Google-only booking discounts.
 The key?
 Consistency and relevance to what their customers searched for.

 The Q&A section often goes unused, but it’s gold for SEO.
-When people ask questions, they’re literally telling you what information they need.
+When people ask questions, they’re telling you exactly what information they need.
 Answer promptly and thoroughly.
 Better yet, seed the section with frequently asked questions.
 “Do you offer emergency service?”
 “What payment methods do you accept?”
 “Do you provide free estimates?”
 Each answer becomes searchable content.

-Managing Reviews and Ratings
+Managing reviews and ratings

-Here’s a game-changer: respond to every single review, positive or negative.
+Respond to every single review, positive or negative.
 Thank happy customers by name and mention specific details from their review.
 For negative reviews, stay professional, acknowledge their concerns, and offer to resolve issues offline.
 This shows both search engines and potential customers that you’re engaged and care about customer satisfaction.

 Quick Tip: Create review request templates for different scenarios.
 Post-purchase: “How was your experience today?”
 Service completion: “We’d love to hear about your project results.”
 Problem resolution: “We hope we’ve resolved your issue satisfactorily.”